dcapwell/notes/site/perf/Events.md

 ## Linked List

 Takes a linked list and walks it in order (400m elements vs 1b like the rest).
+The code can be found [here](../src/main/c/perf-flamegraph/linkedlist_adder.c)

 ```bash
  Performance counter stats for './linkedlist_adder':